 Solutions:

 Facing these challenges early can mean the difference between a software that functions and one that dominates.
-When you plan your AI medical billing software development with these pitfalls in mind, you build a lasting competitive advantage.
+When you develop intelligent medical billing software with these pitfalls in mind, you build a lasting competitive advantage.

 Partner with a team that's already fixed them for industry leaders and would do the same (and more) for you.